-The Vaccine Analytics and Formulation Center (VAFC) laboratories are located in the Multidisciplinary Research Building on the West Campus of the University of Kansas.
+VAFC laboratories are located in the Multidisciplinary Research Building on KU's West Campus

-Specialized Laboratories are organized to support specific analytical and formulation development work including the following capabilities (also see equipment section):
+The following specialized laboratories are organized to support specific analytical and formulation development work including the following capabilities (also Equipment):

 - Biological Safety Level 2/2+ Laboratories are dedicated facilities for live virus formulation studies including tissue culture labs to perform a variety of in vitro cell-based potency assays.
 The BL2/2+ labs are also well equipped for virus particle characterization and formulation studies including lyophilization.